moosichu/resetera_programming_ot/OP.md

 - Good things have been said by [Learn You a Haskell](http://learnyouahaskell.com/)

+## PHP

+This is a language that powers a lot of the web (including ResetEra!).
+It isn't going away anytime soon, but it has fallen by the wayside in favour of languages such as JavaScript.

 ## Python

 A really cool language that can do pretty much everything you can think of, and quickly.
 A really good language for machine learning and writing quick scripts - it's a great place to start learning.